There are three ice walks in Alberta - and they all provide unforgettable experiences. Enjoy…

 What to wear on your feet on a spring hike

 Wear sturdy hiking shoes or boots for mountain hikes.
-I recently got a pair of Salomon boots with GoreTex protection from Sporting Life that were a snap to break in and they keep my feet dry without adding the weight of a leather boot.
+I recently got a pair of Salomon boots with GoreTex protection that were a snap to break in and they kept my feet dry without adding the weight of a leather boot.

 If you have leather boots treat them so they are more water repellent.
 Wear a wicking sock.